Alexandros-Gialamas/due-to-do/README.md

 *   Task sorting by category and priority
 *   Linear and Grid layout options
 *   Due date setting for tasks
-*   Display of overdue tasks for better task management
+*   Notify of overdue tasks for better task management
 *   Notifications to keep users updated

 ### Planned Enhancements